-Homeowners, farmers and ranchers are required by law to notify 811 (NM811 in New Mexico) at least two working days before they start any excavation projects.
+Homeowners, farmers, and ranchers are required by law to notify 811 (NM811 in New Mexico) at least two working days before they start any excavation projects.
 It will help you to prevent accidental consequences of utility services that may harm you or your family, damage property, disrupt neighborhood, probable fines, and repair payments.

-Even shallow depth digs, such as planting a tree or building a fence, are likely of coming into contact with electric, telecommunication, water or gas distribution lines.
+Even shallow depth digs, such as planting a tree or building a fence, are likely to come into contact with electric, telecommunication, water, or gas distribution lines.
 Just even a scratch or dent or other damages to lines or to the pipe coating will cause a leak or break to occur.

 Be aware that damage to an underground facility can be expensive, and you can be held accountable.
-Damage to gas or electric lines may also be deadly to yourself, your family and your neighbors.
-It’s important to always “Know What’s Below”, call 811 and then call us before you dig.
+Damage to gas or electric lines may also be deadly to yourself, your family, and your neighbors.